Library

 - Webinars

-To avoid demonstrating automated freight vehicle operations that nobody wants, MODI use cases must account for the needs of diverse stakeholders in logistics ecosystems.
+D1.1 “User and stakeholder requirements for automated transport in logistics” To avoid demonstrating automated freight vehicle operations that nobody wants, MODI use cases must account for the needs of diverse stakeholders in logistics ecosystems.
 D1.1 documents these needs and identifies barriers and possibilities different actors see for using highly automated freight vehicles in logistics.
 It starts by reviewing work on relevant user requirements by EU projects to date.
 It then justifies a “traceable” approach to requirements elicitation based on in-depth interviews with three main stakeholder groups: logistics actors, technology developers and road owners/authorities.
 The iterative identification of 48 requirements is laid out, based on the analysis of 60 in-depth interviews with over 100 stakeholder representatives.
 Requirements comprise 21 logistics actor requirements, 16 road owner/authority requirements and 11 technology developer requirements.
 Each requirement is explained in detail, and the results are considered alongside requirements identified from the most closely related previous projects.
 Steps needed to bridge from requirements identified to the specification of solutions for MODI are considered.

-Deliverable D1.3 looks at regulatory changes, standardization and adaptations to the digital and physical infrastructure and requirements for higher communication and positioning networks that will be needed for efficient transfer of highly automated freight vehicles through custom inspections and crossings.
+D1.3 “Report on border processes” looks at regulatory changes, standardization and adaptations to the digital and physical infrastructure and requirements for higher communication and positioning networks that will be needed for efficient transfer of highly automated freight vehicles through custom inspections and crossings.
 The Deliverable explains critical terminology and basic technologies that are key to understanding the automation of border processes.
 From there it goes on to illustrate current processes using the more challenging EU/non-EU border between Sweden and Norway as case.
 The same case is then used to illustrate potential future processes, objects, and installments, as well as look at the critical role of standardized interfaces.
 Findings include that highly precise positioning and the correct reference frames will be key to ease the passage of automated vehicles through a border of any kind.
 Any variation in systems between countries or confined private and public areas will also be an obstacle to the roll-out of highly automated trucks in international logistics.

 The different evaluation methods presented are to be applied to the analysis of the four impact areas (environment, safety, operational activities (including traffic) and socio-economic impact) and the gap analyses (technological and societal readiness).
 A list of Research Questions and suggested Key Performance Indicators has been defined and allows the specification of the data needed to be collected by each UC to answer the research questions and achieve the project objectives.
 In addition, other essential aspects for the conduction of the UCs have also been defined (i.e., experimental environments and evaluation tools).
 Most of the different stages of the project demand careful attention to ethical and legal issues that may arise, and as such, the document provides a general overview of these aspects as guidelines for the project partners.